In a Nutshell

 - Integrates with Salesforce, Zapier, Jira, and GitHub

 - Drag-and-Drop timeline view for juggling interdependent tasks

 - Fairly high cost for feature-rich plans

 Features and Functionality

-Wrike’s set of features supports your efforts through the full lifecycle of a project, from inception and planning, through to reports and conclusions about the project’s efficacy.
+Wrike’s set of features supports your efforts through the full lifecycle of a project, from inception and planning to reports and conclusions about the project’s efficacy.

-Key features that can help you to better organize projects and tasks include:
+Here are some key features you can use to better organize projects and tasks.

 Customizable Folder Structure

 Wrike uses a visual folder structure, with folders representing a department, client, or portfolio—or whichever classification you choose.
-Within these folders you can have multiple projects, which are further broken down into tasks and sub-tasks.
-The idea is to take a big goal and break it down into manageable tasks that can then be assigned to different members of your team, or other teams within your organization.
-For each item you can attach files, make comments, tag relevant parties, set due dates and update status.
+Within these folders, you can have multiple projects, which are further broken down into tasks and sub-tasks.
+The idea is to take a big goal and break it down into manageable tasks that can then be assigned to different members of your team, or other teams within your organization. ou can attach files for each item, make comments, tag relevant parties, set due dates, and update statuses.
 If you want to change your structure, folders can be turned into projects and vice versa at any point.
 A task can also be included in multiple folders or projects.